MurphyRP/DSESpark_day2/README.md

 <installDir>/resources/spark/conf/logback-spark-executor.xml
 ```

-4) Open the Spark Master UI
+5) Open the Spark Master UI
 ```
 http://<master ip>:7080
 ```

-5) Using our 'write to Cassandra approach from day 1, populate sensor_b and sensor_c
+6) Using our 'write to Cassandra approach from day 1, populate sensor_b and sensor_c

-6) Using the Spark UI, Navigate to the Executor page and review the stdout
+7) Using the Spark UI, Navigate to the Executor page and review the stdout
   A) What is logged?
   B) What is happening with each request to C*?

-7) Review the audting log on each node for DSE.
+8) Review the audting log on each node for DSE.
 ```
 /var/log/cassandra/audit/audit.log
 ```
   A) What CQL is logged?
   B) What if any predicates are being pushed down? (where clause)

+### Ready for some QA?

-6) Open Spark-sql UI
+9) Open Spark-sql UI
 ```
 sudo <installdir>/bin/dse spark-sql
 ```
-7) Query by non-key columns, partition key columns and combinations of columns.
+10) Query by non-key columns, partition key columns and combinations of columns.

   A) What is in the log?
   B) What query is being run ON the node?